kamwaro/intersection-observer-api/learning.md

     - If you only want to detect when  visibility passes the 50% mark, you can use a value of 0.5.
 If you want the callback to run every time the visiblity passes another 25%, you would specify the array [0,0.25,0.5,0.75,1].
     The default is 0, meaning as soon as even one pixel is visible, the callback will be run.
     - A value of 1.0 means that the threshold isn't considered passed until every pixel is visible.

+##### Targeting an element to be observed

+- Once you have created the observer, you need to give it a target element to watch:

+=> let target = document.querySelector('#listItem');
+observer.observe(target)

+- Whenever the target meets a threshold specified for the IntersectionObserver, the callback is invoked.
+The callback receives a list of IntersectionObserverEntry objects and the observer: